anuukriti/chromeExtension_LinkedInFeedPgProfilePicChanger/README.md

 # chromeExtension_LinkedInFeedPgProfilePicChanger

-# Note: Please refresh your browser once to see the changes
+Note: If it doesn't work, please refresh your browser to see the changes.

 ## Extension's Functionality Demo